racorreia/gkgraphR/cran-comments.md

 * x86_64-w64-mingw32 (on Appveyor) R 4.0.0

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs.

+There was 1 NOTE:

+* checking CRAN incoming feasibility ...
+NOTE
+  Maintainer: 'Ricardo Correia <rahc85@gmail.com>'